3101015 - Weed Management

 Upon successful completion of this course, you will be able to:

-- Identify common weeds
+- Identify common weeds in landscapes, turf and nurseries

 - Weed Biology

-- Annual Broadleaf Identification
+- Broadleaf Weed Identification and Biology (A-L)

-- Grass and Grass-like Weed Identification
+- Grass-Like and Grass Weed Identification

-- Cultural and Mechanical Weed Control
+- Cultural and Mechanical Weed Control & Introduction to IWM (Integrated Weed Management)

 - Chemical Weed Control

-- Weed Management in Turf
+- Weed Control in Turf

-- Weed Control in Ornamentals and Field Grown Stock
+- Weed Control in Field Grown Stock

 - Developing an Integrated Weed Management Program